By Henry Simpson – Young Historians

 In 2001 HBO planned to produce a Berlin Airlift film for which 56498 and a DC-4 were flown to North Weald in England, however the film fell through and the aircraft remained on the ramp.
 I personally remember seeing these big classics as a child after they arrived and they would remain unmoving landmarks on the airfield until 2017 when both Aircraft were put up for scrap and purchased by Henry Hyde.
 The DC-4 was judged unfeasible to repair and was broken up for parts, 56498 however was found to be in much better condition and a society was formed to restore the aircraft to which Henry officially gifted the machine.

 Over the past couple of years work has been underway to restore the machine to flight and on July 4th the public were invited to witness the engines run, the society having succeeded in getting the propellers turning again after 18 years!
 “Each engine has had to be totally cleaned out and inspected, with spark plugs replaced and all 4 carburettors rebuilt” Garry describes, in addition, all of the fuel lines have been replaced and the fuel tanks (in the wing cavity) have had to be opened up, inspected and resealed though “only the port wing tank is working so far.”
 Sitting aboard the Skymaster before the planned afternoon engine run Garry provided me with a rundown on the status of the Pratt & Whitney R-2000-11 Twin Wasp engines: “Engine 1 is running well, but this morning it did not want to go,” (as we spoke engineers were working on it), engine 2 needs to be removed for a full overhaul, engine 3 is running but pending a piston change and engine 4 is running well.
-“We have got 2 replacement engines” he comments ,“one with only 50 hours on it so engine 2 will soon be swapped out for that and sent for overhaul.”
+“We have got 2 replacement engines” he comments ,”one with only 50 hours on it so engine 2 will soon be swapped out for that and sent for overhaul.”
 He recalls when they first started up again that there was “5 minutes of smoke, flames and bangs while they cleared themselves out” but they have been running well since.
-“As for the next job?,” I ask him “Everything!” he laughs, he personally is working on the control cables and the electrics and avionics have already been replaced, “35 volunteers are working on a regular basis, we all do different jobs.
-Currently the ailerons have been stripped and are awaiting new fabric covering.”
-“There is some corrosion on a wing spar but it is reparable” he adds, while skin damaged from rain water on the underside is also being replaced.
+“As for the next job?,” I ask him “Everything!” he laughs, he is expected to work on the control cables, fiberglass reinforcements, and electrics.
+The avionics have already been replaced, “35 volunteers are working on a regular basis, we all do different jobs.
+Currently, the ailerons have been stripped and are awaiting new fabric covering.”
+“There is some corrosion on a wing spar but it is reparable” he adds, while skin damaged from rainwater on the underside is also being replaced.
 Overall though the aircraft “was in great condition from its time in the desert, much better than the DC-4”.
 The aircraft will remain on the N-reg, meaning it will be limited to 90 flight hours a year in the UK, but this is better than the UK G-reg as “that would require too many modifications, it would not be original, especially if we carry passengers for flights” (as the society hopes to do in future).

 The plan for the aircraft is for it to become a flying museum with one half of the aircraft kitted out as a flying hospital, the other depicting the history of the aircraft, with the aim of taking it to shows so that, “everybody can come aboard to inspire a new generation with this living history.”
 They feel that it is important to give more recognition to the flight nurses and to recognise that 80% of the construction of the aircraft was done by women at the Douglas Factory.
 “This will be a flying memorial” he describes “we even have some guys who have become members who flew this aircraft in Vietnam!”